Mark-Mulligan/employeeRosterGenerator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-This project was built using node.js and includes the npm package inquirer to allow the user to interact with the program via the commandline.
 The goal of this project was to allow the user to generate a html page that displays information about all the employees that work for a company.
 The program generates a new file that is already formated and includes all the data the user inputed.
+This project was built using node.j\ and includes the npm package inquirer to allow the user to interact with the program via the commandline.

 ## Table of Contents